Back to Blogs

 • Companies that embrace AI-driven solutions and continually test their security frameworks prevent disasters.

-Such AI-powered threat detection systems allowed a US-based healthcare company in 2020 to halt a ransomware attack on its remote contractors by detecting abnormal login activities and resulting in instant locks on affected accounts.
-Such rapid response saved millions of dollars worth of potential losses and retained the patients’ and clients’ trust.
+Such AI-powered threat detection systems allowed a US-based healthcare company in 2020 to halt a ransomware attack on its remote contractors by detecting abnormal login activities leading to instant locks on affected accounts.
+Such rapid response saved millions of dollars’ worth of potential losses and retained the patients’ and clients’ trust.

 Building Trust in a Data-Driven World